 In this example,

 FFFF is the device’s prefix.
-Devices with the following prefixes are known to be vulnerable:
+Other common prefixes include:

 What can I do?

 Ideally, buy a new device from a reputable vendor.
-Research suggests that a fix from vendors is unlikely, and these devices are often riddled with other security problems that put their owners at risk.
+Devices that use peer-to-peer are exposed by design, and are often riddled with security problems that put their owners at risk.

 If disposing of the device is not possible, the P2P functionality may be effectively neutered by blocking outbound traffic to UDP port 32100.
 This will prevent devices from being accessed from external networks via P2P (though local access will still work).

-CVE-2019-11219 refers to an enumeration vulnerability in iLnkP2P that allows attackers to rapidly discover devices that are online.
-Due to the nature of P2P, attackers are then able to directly connect to arbitrary devices while bypassing firewall restrictions.
+Devices utilizing iLnkP2P suffer from critical vulnerabilities that allow attackers to calculate UIDs and rapidly discover devices that are online.
+Due to the nature of P2P, attackers are then able to directly connect to arbitrary devices while bypassing firewall restrictions (CVE-2019-11219).

 Are all P2P devices vulnerable to these issues?